Acidic diets and osteoporosis

 Acidic diets contribute to osteoporosis

-Many people mistakenly believe that milk should be their main source of calcium, however this is not true.
+Many people mistakenly believe that dairy products should be their main source of calcium, however this is not true.
 There are many non-dairy sources of calcium which the body can utilize to build strong bones.

 Non- dairy sources of calcium include: